RichardGomesDeAraujo/PySpark/README.md

 datavariavel = spark.sql(“select to_date(date_trunc(‘MM’, add_months(current_date(), -10)))”).collect() [0][0]
 print(datavariavel)
 ```
-  - How to use in the spark.sql command:
+  How to use in the spark.sql command:

+  Write "f" before the quotation marks from the spark.sql
 ```sql
 spark.sql(f"""
 select